Infographic

 Ideation

 I gathered images from various types of infographics and compiled them into a more informational moodboard.
 I chose the eye over other various body parts since it not only is a very complex organ, but because the development of sight shook the very foundation of the predatory hierarchy.
-Animals without sight were set to the bottom of the foodchain, and it set off an arms race of
+Animals without sight were set to the bottom of the foodchain, and it set off an arms race of visual development.

 Research